Adviser Profile - Les Mills

 An insurance policy or program is only as good as it’s ability to pay a claim when one occurs.
 Les was responsible for overseeing the placement of the Directors and Officers Liability policy that was used in the Aristocrat Leisure Class Action and that policy payed out to it’s full limit of indemnity.

-Les is also the current President of the Australian Professional Indemnity Group – Western Australia Chapter.
+Les is a past President and Treasurer of the Australian Professional Indemnity Group – Western Australia Chapter.

-Holding a Diploma of Financial Services (Broking), recognised as a Qualified Practicing Insurance Broker (QPIB) and a Certified Insurance Professional (CIP) with ANZIIF (Assoc.), he is fully qualified to handle any insurance requirements.
+Holding a Diploma of Financial Services (Broking), recognised as a Qualified Practicing Insurance Broker (QPIB) and a Certified Insurance Professional (CIP) with ANZIIF (Assoc.), he is fully qualified to provide advice on any insurance requirements.

 Please review Les’ Adviser Profile